mattwsheps/seneca-learning-fe-task/README.md

 ---
 ## Limitations

-- **Responsive Layout Issues**: As mentioned in the requirements, the component currently struggles with longer words causing text overflow.
-The toggle's vertical stacking state needs further refinement to handle these cases without causing layout feedback loops.
+- **Initial Toggle Selections Are Not Randomised**: Currently, the toggle positions are always the same when the component renders.
+This means that if users encounter the same question multiple times, they could remember the toggle pattern rather than engaging with the content.
+Additionally, there's a small chance that the toggles may start in the correct positions, instantly locking the component without interaction.
+Randomising the initial positions will be addressed in future work.

 - **Dynamic Component Rendering**: The component dynamically renders based on the number of options using `.map()`, allowing it to handle cases with more than two options.
 However, the styling and `motion.div` for layouts with three or more options needs further adjustments.

-- **Test Coverage**: The current solution requires additional test coverage, both unit and integration tests, to handle edge cases and ensure reliability across different scenarios.
+- **Test Coverage**: The current test suite includes unit tests for components, hooks, and the service layer, but needs expanded coverage, especially for edge cases.
+Future improvements will include more comprehensive integration and end-to-end testing.

-- **End-to-End Testing**: While basic testing has been done, the project would benefit from end-to-end testing with a tool like **Cypress** to ensure the complete user flow works as expected.

 ---
 ## Conclusion